UzeG/Mul-O-FIN/README.md

 ### Citation
 If you find this project useful in your research or development work, please cite our paper:

-[The official citation information will be updated after the paper getting published.]
+{The official citation information will be updated after the paper getting published.}

-@article{mulo2024,
-  title={Mul-O: Encouraging Olfactory Innovation in Various Scenarios Through a Task-Oriented Development Platform}, author={Peizhong Gao, Fan Liu, Di Wen, Yuze Gao, Linxin Zhang,Yu Zhang, Shao-en Ma, Qi Lu, Haipeng Mi and Yingqing Xu}, booktitle={Proceedings of the 37th annual acm symposium on user interface software and technology}, year={2024}, publisher = {Association for Computing Machinery}, address = {New York, NY, USA}, pages={XX-XX}, doi={10.1234/jash.2024.5678}
-}

 ### License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).